scriabinEtude/lnk/README.md

 #Lim and Kim toyProject

-Principal : We do What we want.
+Principal : We do what we want.